Emergency management processes, procedures and requirements for early childhood education and care services.

 Preparing Emergency and Evacuation Procedures

-Approved providers must conduct a risk assessment to identify potential emergencies that may impact on their service.
+Approved providers must conduct a risk assessment to identify potential emergencies that may impact their service.

 Emergency and evacuation procedures must include: